itsvalentinaparra/SQL-Portfolio/README.md

 ## Guided Projects.

 ## 1.- Walmart guided project.
-Code With Prince on Youtube: https://youtu.be/Qr1Go2gP8fo?si=fZN5YqvCiLou--nN
+Guided project by Code With Prince on Youtube: https://youtu.be/Qr1Go2gP8fo?si=fZN5YqvCiLou--nN

+File name: Walmartguidedproject.sql

 Project that takes in consideration sales data of three cities in Myanmar (Birmania).
 With the creation of a data base to import variables as client type, quantity bought, revenue, and so on, the data was altered and used to answer questions as: "What is the type of customer that brings the most revenue", "Number of sales made in each time of the day per weekday", and so on.